ariel17/ml-st-1/src/README.md

 ### Data generation

+For data generation exists the Q program.
 It needs a Redis database available to work properly.
 You can use environment variables to override default values:

 * REDIS_HOST: localhost
 * REDIS_PORT: 6379